Schedule a Free Consultation

 After becoming incapacitated, older adults often require assistance in covering the high expenses of continued care.
 The mounting bills can be daunting, and being approved for Medicaid can bring significant relief.
 However, it’s essential to be mindful of a possible trap ahead of time.
 Although Medicaid covers medical expenses, states have the option to recoup their payments by selling off your assets after death.

 If you haven’t planned effectively for your long-term care, you can get caught by Medicaid’s estate recovery program.
-It is critical to seek the help of a skilled medicaid planning lawyer.
-They can assist you in developing a Medicaid planning strategy that aligns with your long-term care goals and financial situation.
-Speak with an experienced Long Island Medicaid planning attorney today by contacting Schlessel Law PLLC at (516) 574-9630.
+It is critical to seek the help of a skilled Medicaid planning lawyer to address this possible issue.
+At Schlessel Law PLLC, our experienced Long Island Medicaid planning attorneys can assist in developing a Medicaid planning strategy that aligns with specific long-term care goals and financial situations.
+Whether it’s meeting recent Medicaid income limits or setting up a Medicaid asset protection trust, we can help you prepare for the future effectively.
+Contact us today at (516) 574-9630 to schedule a consultation.

 Here’s what you need to know.